A Hamilton-Jacobi-Bellman Approach to Ellipsoidal Approximations of Reachable Sets for Linear Time-Varying Systems: Introduction

 The remainder of this paper is organised as follows.
 In Section \ref{sec: background theory}, we review the necessary preliminaries on HJB reachability analysis.
 In Section \ref{sec: approximate reachability}, we generate approximate reachability results for time-varying nonlinear systems.
-We then specialise to LTV systems in Section \ref{sec: LTV reachability}, leading to the development of ellipsoidal approximation schemes for LTV systems.
-A numerical example is considered in Section \ref{sec: numerical examples} to illustrate our approximation schemes.
+We then specialise to LTV systems in Section \ref{sec: LTV reachability}, leading to the development of ellipsoidal approximation schemes.
+Illustrative numerical examples are then considered in Section \ref{sec: numerical examples}.